-The beer garden, with its great views down the Vltava, is cheap and popular with the locals.
+With its great views down the Vltava, the beer garden is cheap and popular with the locals.
 It offers a wide choice of draught beers, light snacks and delicious grilled meat.
-There is also an upmarket restaurant, open daily 11am-11.30pm.
+There is also an upmarket restaurant; open daily 11 am-11.30 pm.
 The beer garden is open in the summer season, depending on the weather. website

 Address: Letenské sady (Letná Park)

-There are a number of different customs that have evolved over the years when it comes to pubs and beer halls and they are still observed today.
-Perhaps the best known is that when a man and woman enter the building, the male should always enter first, so that he can protect the woman should there be a brawl going on inside (although this is now a rare occurrence indeed) Other customs include the placing of a beer mat in front of you to indicate that you would like to order, raising a glass to your neighbor and looking them in the eye before drinking and – perhaps most importantly – never complaining about a glass of beer having too much head, as this is simply the way that it is drunk in the country.
+Many different customs have evolved over the years when it comes to pubs and beer halls which are still observed today.
+Perhaps the best known is that when a man and woman enter the building, the male should always enter first to protect the woman should there be a brawl going on inside (although this is now a rare occurrence indeed).
+Other customs include the placing of a beer mat in front of you to indicate that you would like to order, raising a glass to your neighbour and looking them in the eye before drinking and – perhaps most importantly – never complaining about a glass of beer having too much head, as this is simply the way that it is drunk in the country.

-This is regarded by the vast majority of Czechs as being one of the best pubs in the country and it often wins the award for having the best Pilsner on tap in the whole nation.
+The vast majority of Czechs regards this as being one of the best pubs in the country, and it often wins the award for having the best Pilsner on tap in the whole nation.
 It is slightly out of the way, but it’s well worth taking a detour and heading to this pub in the Bubeneč neighbourhood for a quick pint and a chat with the locals.